New build shared ownership, open market shared ownership, shared ownership resales, equity loans and intermediate renting

 Intermediate renting is intended for the short to medium term (up to five years).
 It should enable you to save a deposit for a shared ownership property.
 Applicants should be able to demonstrate how the discounted rent will enable them to save a deposit.

-First Steps Rent website - find out more, search and apply for affordable homes to rent
+Homes for Londoners (London.GOV.UK website) - find out more, search and apply for affordable homes to rent

 New build shared ownership

 If you cannot afford to buy on the open market, this scheme allows you to buy a minimum share of 25% of the value of a property and pay rent on the remainder.
 You can increase the share you own over time until you own the property outright.